 Sean Holmes has been playing percussion since 2001 and teaching private lessons since 2009.
 He teaches drum set technique as well as classical drumming, keyboard percussion, steel pan drums, hand drums, and auxiliary percussion.
 He teaches several different musical styles of drumming, including but not limited to: Classical, Jazz, Rock/Metal, Reggae, Latin rhythms, New Orleans drumming, Blues, and Hip Hop.
 He develops a unique lesson plan for each student over time based on their strengths, needs, and personal musical goals.
 The lessons are relaxed and fun while still engaging and educational, integrating technique/performance, note reading and theory in a manner that is easy to understand for students of all ages and skill levels.

-Sean currently performs with several different groups in the South Florida area, primarily including Remedy X, who he has been playing with for 5 years, as well as performing with the worship team at Christ Community Church in Cape Coral.
+Sean currently performs with several different groups in the South Florida area, primarily including Remedy X, who he has been playing with for 5 years.
 He has performed alongside several national musical acts and has performed at prominent music industry showcases and national festivals including the Ink Life Festival and Vans Warped Tour.